vporton/carbon-flow/README.md

 contract calls.
 So, if you request me to add this feature I _will_ do it, but again it makes quite little sense.

+Oh, also it makes sense in the case if the account owner lost his private key and wants an authorized member of the M+ governance team to restore his funds, but that thing is against the Ethereum philosopy (however see the alternative solution of this problem below).

 It could be implemented by having two kinds of authority tokens: M- tree issuers and retirers.
 M- tree issuers would do the same as authorities do now, and retirers would instead do retirement on behalf of users (net reducers).
 Before doing the swap on behalf of a user, need to check in